sam-almighty/Activity-Tracker-with-LogDNA/alerts.md

 2. Click the view name.
 Then, select **Attach an alert**.
 3. Choose **view-specific alert**.
 4. Choose a notification channel.
+5. Select the type of alert.
+Choose the **Presence alert** type to notify when the number of events that show in a view is more than what you expect.
+Choose the **Absence alert** type to notify when the number of events that show in a view is less than what you expect, or none.
-5. Define the threshold conditions.
+6. Define the threshold conditions.

     1. Select a time frequency.
 For example, 12 hours.